- Travel and Places»

 Chhatrapati Shivaji Terminus better known by its abbreviation CST is one of the four World Heritage Sites in Maharashtra.
 Included as a World Heritage site in 2004 and was built by British architect Frederick Willam Stevens and took nearly ten years to complete (1887-1897).

 CST is renamed after Shivaji, the famed Maratha king and Warrior of 17th Century.
 CST is now the hub of travelers because it is now incorporated as a railway station.
-Having the highest passenger density in the world about 6.3 million commuters travel every day, it is a nightmare to travel in trains especially in peak hours.
+Having the highest passenger density in the world about 6.3 million commuters travel every day, it is a nightmare to travel in trains especially during peak hours.

 CST was prominently shown in a song sequence in the film Slumdog Millionaire which won Academy award.

 If you are a visitor then wait here for a half hour and just have a look at the people, have a coffee at the stall and you'll have a better look at the life of Mumbaikars.

 2) Gateway of India

 A visit to Mumbai is really incomplete without visiting the Gateway of India.
 The ravishing Taj Mahal Hotel and Taj Towers are just opposite to the gateway which really adds to the charm.
 Build to commemorate the visit of King George V and Queen Mary which is the historical aspect of it.
 I must say this place is a pleasure to visit.

 3) Flora Fountain

 Flora Fountain was built by architect R. Norman is located at Hutatma Chowk in South Mumbai.
 Flora fountain is named after Roman goddess Flora.

 The monument is at the center of the road and vehicles zip past it without even having a look (I'm talking about locals).
 But the structure is just great and its beauty is magnificent.
 With the recent restoration the monument has got its life back.

 4) Bandra-Worli Sea Link (BWSL)